singh-inder/obsidian-images-to-gist/README.md

 # Obsidian Images to Gist plugin

 This plugin uploads images as base64 strings to your GitHub account's secret Gists instead of storing them locally inside your vault.
-Also, allows you to resize uploaded images on the fly.

 ## Demo